Combat converged IT and OT security risks - Forescout

 1. Device discovery

 The number of devices and endpoints is exploding, and each one represents a risk to the network.
-IoT and OT devices represent most of the new devices, so it’s essential for organisations to gain complete and reliable visibility into what these devices are and where they’re connected, across the business location, data centre, cloud, and OT networks.
+IoT and OT devices represent most of the new devices, so it’s essential for organisations to gain complete and reliable visibility into what these devices are and where they’re connected, across the business location, data center, cloud, and OT networks.

 Once visibility is achieved, organisations need a tool that accurately identifies and catalogues the devices.
 Granular classification is essential to create and enforce targeted policies to secure these devices.
 This process must be automated because manual processes can’t keep up with the rapidly-increasing number of devices; even one compromised device connecting to the network could be disastrous.